hahaheihei09/xiong-lab.github.io/content/post/26-09-25-ais-paper/index.md

 Field experiments showed that the complete strategy increased harvesting success from **65.5% to 78.0%** and reduced fruit damage from **7.5% to 5.5%**, with execution time increasing from **5.55 to 6.57 seconds**.

-Congratulations to Tianxiao and all the co-authors! 🍓🤖
+Congratulations to Dr. Tianxiao Zhu and all the co-authors! 🍓🤖